devharsh007/Web_city/README.md

 Sure!
-Below is a sample README.md file for the project:
+Here's an updated version of the README.md file with added steps for contributing to the project:

 # My Websites - Personalized Bookmarks and Favorite Applications